elliotsimon/lidar_tools/README.md

 # lidar-tools
-Collection of tools and example code related to Doppler Wind Lidars
+Collection of tools and example code related to Lidar measurements